JACoW-org/docs-MEOW/docs/events/pdfCheck.md

 ## Sessions and Materials Collection

-This task collects sessions and attachments related to the conference based on the provided information.
+This task collects sessions and materials related to the conference based on the provided information.
 In summary, it starts two parallel subtasks:

 - `download_sessions`: Retrieves sessions related to the event from Indico and appends them to the `sessions` list.
-- `download_attachments`: Retrieves attachments associated with the event from Indico and appends them to the `attachments` list.
+- `download_materials`: Retrieves materials associated with the event from Indico and appends them to the `materials` list.

 The two lists are then returned by the task.